sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/02-Multi-node_cluster/README.md

 # Kubernetes multi-node cluster with Vagrant + Virtualbox + Kubeadm

-Virtualbox + Vagrant + kubectl have to be installed on the host maschine as a prerequisite (see [00-Prerequisites](../00-Prerequisites/README.md))
+Virtualbox + Vagrant + kubectl have to be installed on the host machine as a prerequisite (see [00-Prerequisites](../00-Prerequisites/README.md))

 All the istructions here after have to be run on the host machine.